mariadb-corporation/mdbci/docs/src/commands/scan-box.md

 ### Example

-Generate a new box named `custom-box` based on the `template.json`:
+Generate a new box named `custom-box` based on the `conf/node1`:
 ```
- mdbci create-box --template template.json --box-name custom-box
+ mdbci scan-box conf/node1 --box-name custom-box
 ```
 ### Details of working with Vagrant